-Please contact The Office of Admissions and Records for instructions regarding the appeals process.
+Please contact the Office of the Registrar for instructions regarding the appeals process.

 Regulations for Reduced Non-Resident Tuition

 Western Undergraduate Exchange (WUE)

 Students who claim residence in a state that participates in the Western Undergraduate Exchange may be eligible to attend the college at reduced tuition cost.
 For further information, refer to the Western Interstate Commission for Higher Education (WICHE) website at wiche.edu/wue/students.